 Once you find the vendors you want to apply for, apply.
 And use your credit.
 Then it takes about 1-3 months for those accounts to report to the business bureaus.
 So once those accounts are reported a business credit profile and score are then established, then that can be used for you to get store credit cards next.
 Once you have about 10 payment experiences reporting, you can then start to get cash credit like Visa and MasterCard accounts.
 A payment experience is the reporting of an account to one business bureau.
 So if an account reports to two bureaus, it would actually count as two payment experiences.

 You can get approved for vendor accounts right away that offer credit on Net 30 terms.
 Once you use those accounts they are reported, which takes about 30-90 days.
 At that point, in only 90 days or less, you can use your newly established credit to start to get high-limit store credit cards.
 Then in about 30-90 days longer you can be approved for $5,000-10,000 limit cash credit cards that you can use almost anywhere.
 Due to this fast building and approval time, business credit makes a lot of sense for credit challenged entrepreneurs.

-Luckily for us entrepreneurs, there are actually A LOT of different viable financing options, even if you have challenged personal credit or lack collateral.
-The key is to know where NOT to look, and not waste your time… and to know where TO look, places that will approve you based on your strengths.
+Luckily for us entrepreneurs, there are actually A LOT of different viable financing options.
+You can get small business credit loans.
+This is true even if you have challenged personal credit or lack collateral.
+The key is to know where NOT to look.
+And then you will not waste your time.
+Plus you need to know where to look, places that will approve you based on your strengths.

 We hope this helps you get one step closer to getting money to build the company of your dreams.
-We offer all of these financing options and more, so if we can be of help please let us know [email protected], 877-600-2487 or get instant approval now http://creditsuiteloans.com/.
+We offer all of these financing options and more, so if we can be of help please let us know at [email protected] or 877-600-2487.